uibk-uncover/conseal/docs/glossary.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A simple simulator assumes mutual independence (MI) between elements.
-For each element of index :math:`i`, MI simulator performs two steps,
+For each element of index :math:`i`, the MI simulator performs two steps,

 - converting distortion :math:`\rho_i` into probability :math:`p_i`; and
 - simulating the embedding change from Bernoulli or Multinoulli distribution, parameterized by the probability :math:`p_i`.

-The probability conversion is done using Boltzmann-Gibbs distribution,
+The probability conversion is done using a Boltzmann-Gibbs distribution,

 .. math::
    p_i^{(v)} = 1 / Z * \text{exp}( - \lambda \rho_i^{(v)}),